otsohelos/ot_harjoitustyo/MapGenerator/documentation/User Manual.md

 ### Rainy / Dry

-You can also choose to re-randomize the terrain and choose the base rainfall level.
+You can choose to re-randomize the terrain and choose whether the area is likely to be rainy or dry.

+### Save...

+You can choose to save the current view as a png by pressing Save.